Sony Alpha a6000 Mirrorless Camera Review

 The electronic ‘power zoom’ feels just as responsive as twisting a manual zoom ring would be.

-However, being a relatively cheap ‘kit-lens’, the image quality out of the 16-50mm doesn’t really do justice to the full capabilities of the Sony a6000 sensor.
+However, being a relatively cheap ‘kit-lens’, the image quality out of the 16-50mm doesn’t really do justice to the full capabilities of the sensor.
+The Sony a6000 with 18-135mm kit does offer more focal length flexibility, but there are still better lens options out there.

 If I had to single it down to one factor that added the most enjoyment of shooting with the a6000, that would have to be its incredible auto focus… so let’s look closer at this now.